-- Put the honey in a bowl and microwave it for 2 minutes
+- First, put the honey in a bowl and microwave it for 2 minutes.

-- Add the Kinako powder little by little to the bowl, stirring well with a spatula or the like
+- Then, add the Kinako powder to the bowl, stirring well with a spatula.

-- When the mixture becomes as soft as an earlobe, form it into proper-size sticks in your palms
+- When the mixture becomes as soft as an earlobe, form it into sticks in your palms.

-- As a finishing process, sprinkle some additional Kinako powder over the entire surface of the candy
+- As a finishing touch, sprinkle some additional Kinako over the entire surface.